 How long will this situation last?

-There will continue to be Covid “hotspots” from time to time until mass vaccination/herd immunity is developed in Australia.
+There will continue to be Covid outbreaks and “waves” from time to time especially with new variants.
 As of this moment, please take recommended precautions as advised by NSW Health including social distancing, regular hand-washing, stay at home if unwell and if you have symptoms, get tested (RAT or PCR) for coronavirus (SARS-Cov-2) immediately.
 Vaccines are being rolled-out nationally and Dr Ong recommends vaccination (including booster shots) sooner rather than later for those who are eligible.
 Dr Ong has been triple-vaccinated (3x Pfizer vaccines), current with the Influenza vaccination (2023) and up to date with DTPa and Hepatitis vaccination.